Updated: Jul 23

 Season with salt and pepper.

-Wack into the oven and slow roast for 2.5 to 3 hrs or until the tomatoes shrivel like raisins.
+Wack into the oven and slow roast for 2 to 2.5 hrs or until the tomatoes shrivel like raisins.

 *Check on the 2 hr mark."

-While the tomatoes are roasting, pound 2 cloves or garlic, salt and 1 TBSP of olive oil into a paste with mortar and pestle.
+While the tomatoes are roasting, pound 2 cloves of garlic, salt and 1 TBSP of olive oil into a paste with mortar and pestle.

 In a cold skillet, add 1 TBSP of olive oil.